smddev/site/src/content/projects/manufacturing-intelligence-app.md

   - JavaScript
 description: On-premise software that helps manufacturing companies to track, calculate and assess the efficiency of their plant equipment.
 ---
 On-premise software that helps manufacturing companies to track, calculate and assess the efficiency of their plant equipment.
-The product is flexible and easy to use web application where customers can upload customizable real time and configuration data sets recorded from production line equipment (such as data from pumps, compressors e.t.c.), configure levels of data aggregation, define efficiency metrics and their formula, simulate equipment work under various conditions as well as setup business reporting in accordance with uploaded doc templates.
+The product is a flexible and easy to use web application where customers can upload customizable real time and configuration data sets recorded from production line equipment (such as data from pumps, compressors, etc.), configure levels of data aggregation, define efficiency metrics and their formula, simulate equipment work under various conditions as well as setup business reporting in accordance with uploaded doc templates.

 ## Outcome

-Product is in use by few big production companies in China.
+Product is in use by a number of big production companies in China.